Skip to main content

 Max sizeThe highest number of nodes the pool can grow to.
 The autoscaler will refuse to scale past this.

 AutoscalingToggle.
-When on, the cluster autoscaler can grow and shrink this pool within the bounds above.
-When off, the pool stays at whatever size you set manually.
+On = autoscaler can grow and shrink this pool within the bounds above.
+Off = pool stays at whatever size you set manually.

 LabelsKubernetes labels applied to every node in the pool.
 Use these as nodeSelector targets on your pods.